 - Capture the power of partnerships

-The International Agri-Food Network brings together twelve international organizations, which include thousands of international companies, and hundreds of national associations which represent tens of thousands of small and medium sized enterprises (SMEs), thousands of co-operatives, and millions of farmers.
+The International Agri-Food Network brings together fourteen international organizations, which include thousands of international companies, and hundreds of national associations which represent tens of thousands of small and medium sized enterprises (SMEs), thousands of co-operatives, and millions of farmers.
 The associations, which comprise the Network, have members in 135 of the 193 countries in the UN.
 Participation in IAFN is open to any business association representing a sector in the agri-food chain at the global level, as well as national farmer organizations.

 The current IAFN and PSM elected chair is Jaine Chisholm Caunt, Director General of the Grain and Feed Trade Association (GAFTA).